mac-comp240/hw4_control-flow/README.md

 ### Task 1: Understand the assembly code

-- Make a copy of the each of the completed assembly files: `completed_control_opt0g.s` and `completed_control_opt01.s`.
+- Make a copy of the each of the completed assembly files: `completed_control_optOg.s` and `completed_control_optO1.s`.
 This is so that you can add notes and comments to the copy, without changing the original file.

 - Determine the number and type of input parameters to each function, and the